Triglycerides vs. Ethyl Ester Omega-3s: How They're Different

 • Followed by a 4-week washout period

-• Blood samples taken before and after supplementation were quantified for fatty acid analysis.
+• Blood samples taken before and after supplementation were analyzed for fatty acids.

 Results:

-Whole blood EPA percentage increase in subjects consuming concentrated rTG fish oil was more than four times that of krill and salmon oil.
-Risk reduction in several elements of cardiovascular disease was achieved to a greater extent by the concentrated rTG fish oil than by any other supplement.
-Krill oil and (unconcentrated) triglyceride oil were relatively unsuccessful in this aspect of the study.
+Whole blood EPA percentage increase in subjects consuming concentrated rTG fish oil was more than four times that of krill and salmon oil†.
+Markers associated with cardiovascular health† improved to a greater extent with concentrated rTG fish oil than with any other supplement†.
+Krill oil and (unconcentrated) triglyceride oil were relatively unsuccessful in this aspect of the study†.

 Laidlaw, M., Cockerline, C. A., & Rowe, W. J. (2014).
 A randomized clinical trial to determine the efficacy of manufacturers’ recommended doses of omega-3 fatty acids from different sources in facilitating cardiovascular disease risk reduction.
 Lipids in health and disease, 13(1), 99.